englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 ## Cannot preview or export to Android

-### Symptom
+### Symptoms
 - The Android build gets stuck at "Trying to uninstall existing version of APK"
 - The build finishes with "ERROR: No android devices found."

-### Solution
+#### Solution
 - Check that the device is connected with a USB cable
-- Check that usb debugging is enabled on your device (Search the web for "enable usb debugging &lt;your device name&gt;")
+- Check that usb debugging is enabled on your device.
+Doing this can differ between different devices and OS versions so you may have to search for the specific instructions for your device, but the second point [here](http://developer.android.com/tools/device.html#setting-up) is a good place to start.
 - Check that your device shows up in `adb devices`. `adb` can usually be found in
  - `C:\ProgramData\Uno\SDKs\AndroidSDK\platform-tools` (Windows)
  - `/usr/share/uno/SDKs/AndroidSDK/platform-tools` (OS X)
-- (Windows) Check that you have the latest drivers for your device
+- If you are on Windows you should check that you have the latest USB drivers for your device.
+You can read more about thise [here](http://developer.android.com/tools/extras/oem-usb.html)
-- If your device still doesn't show up in `adb devices`, please search the web for solutions for your specific device.
-Fuse (like other Android development tools) depends on a working connection to your device in order to work.

 ## Sublime plugin does not work

-### Symptom
+### Symptoms

 - You get the message "Error loading: Packages/Fuse/UX.tmLanguage"
 - You don't get syntax highlighting in Sublime

-### Solution
+#### Solution

 - Open the dashboard, click "Sublime Text Setup" and follow the wizard.
 - If that didn't work, delete the files staring with `Fuse` in `%APPDATA%\Sublime Text 3\Installed Packages` (Windows) or `~/Library/Application Support/Sublime Text 3/Installed Packages` (OS X), and try the wizard again.

 ## My Uno code is not run/updated in preview

-### Symptom
+### Symptoms

 - Changes to your Uno code is not reflected in preview
 - Your Uno code is not executed in preview

-### Explanation
+#### Explanation

 - Unlike ux/js, Uno-code is not refreshed when you save and auto-refresh preview, you'll have to restart Fuse.
 A better solution for this is coming soon.
  - Windows: Right click on the Fuse icon in the tray, click "Exit"